 Brandon Blane McMillan

-McMillan, the pride of Nashville, Georgia, grew up on a farm.
-Working in the fields and creating a painting are such different activities that it’s hard to see how doing one could benefit the other, but for McMillan, that has proven the case.
-Farming instilled in him an indefatigable work ethic that drives his art today.
-Throughout his childhood, McMillan’s summer days meant planting and harvesting, sun up to sun down.
-Now, as a professional painter, he is in the studio seven days a week.
-You reap what you sow, and he’s sowing with great care and attention.
+Growing up on his family farm instilled a dedicated work ethic that drives his art today.
+Working in the fields and creating works of art are such different activities that it’s hard to see how doing one could benefit the other, but for McMillan, that has proven the case.
+Throughout his childhood, Brandon’s summer days meant planting and harvesting, sun up to sun down.
+Now as a professional painter, he is in the studio seven days a week.
+You reap what you sow and he is sowing with great care and attention.

-Like his work ethic, McMillan’s imagery finds its roots in farm life: Cows, horses, donkeys, and the odd ostrich are his heroic protagonists.
-Lifted from their native environment and introduced to scenes of painterly abstraction, they mirror the artist’s own similar transformation across the arc of his life—the gradual merging of agricultural and artistic worlds that has produced this unusual farmer-painter.
-His animals are formal subjects, notable for their contours, patterns, and textures, and they are realistic elements in tension with their abstract surroundings.
+McMillan employs a lengthy creative process, utilizing oils, latex, polymers, and sections of photographs to produce his mixed media paintings.
+Like his work ethic, McMillan’s imagery often finds its roots in farm-life: Cows, horses, deer, ducks, donkeys, and bears are his heroic protagonists.
+Lifted from their native environment and introduced to abstract and atmospheric back drops, they mirror the artist’s own transformation across the arc of his life—the gradual merging of agricultural and artistic worlds that has produced this farmer-painter.
+His animals are formal subjects, notable for their contours, patterns, and textures; they are realistic elements in tension with their abstract surroundings.

 The balance between realism and abstraction has become central to McMillan’s thinking about art.
-He studied painting at Valdosta State University under Harry Paul Ally, who, like Nathan Oliveira, another of McMillan’s influences, renders figures in imagined and painterly environments.
-To those examples, McMillan adds an appreciation for pure abstraction, the way paint can communicate as paint, looking to artists like Kandinsky, Clyfford Still, and Gerhard Richter.
-The whole mix surfaces in McMillan’s abstract grounds, where the pitch-black or piercing blue hues are noticeably unnatural, beautifully man-made, and where geometric shapes are made imperfect by purposeful smudges and drips.
-The grounds are spotted like the animals transposed onto them, and they almost seem to breathe in the same way.
+He studied painting at Valdosta State University under Harry Ally, who, like Nathan Oliveira, another of McMillan’s influences, renders figures in imagined and painterly environments.
+To those examples, McMillan adds an appreciation for pure abstraction, the way paint can communicate as paint, looking to artists like Clyfford Still and Gerhard Richter.
+The whole mix surfaces in McMillan’s work.

 Bachelor of Fine Arts(BFA), in Art, Valdosta State University, Valdosta, Georgia 2009